saalfeldlab/n5-ij/README.md

 Open N5 datasets from Fiji with `File > Import > N5`.

 Quickly open a dataset by pasting the full path to the dataset and press `OK`.
-For example, try `gs://example_multi-n5_bucket/mitosis.n5/raw` to open the sample mitosis image from google cloud storage.
+For example, try `gs://example_multi-n5_bucket/mitosis.n5/raw` to open the sample mitosis image from Google cloud storage.

 Click the `Browse` button to select a folder on your filesystem.

 <img src=https://raw.githubusercontent.com/saalfeldlab/n5-ij/master/doc/OpenN5DialogWithBrowse.png width="600">

 The detected datasets will be displayed in the dialog.
-Selected (highlight) the datasets you would like to open and press `OK`.
+Select (highlight) the datasets you would like to open and press `OK`.
 In the example below, we will open the datasets `/blobs`, and `/t1-head/c0/s0`.

 <img src=https://raw.githubusercontent.com/saalfeldlab/n5-ij/master/doc/OpenN5DialogWithTree.png width="600">

 ### Virtual

-Check the `Open as virtual` box to open the n5 dataset as a [virtual stacks in imagej](https://imagej.nih.gov/ij/docs/guide/146-8.html#toc-Section-8).
+Check the `Open as virtual` box to open the n5 dataset as a [virtual stack in ImageJ](https://imagej.nih.gov/ij/docs/guide/146-8.html#toc-Section-8).
 This enable the opening and viewing of image data that do not fit in RAM.
 Image slices are loaded on-the-fly, so navigation will be slow when parts of the images are loaded.